theonetruenerd/VenusLibraryDocumentation/docs/source/ErrorCodes.rst

 - 123: PHERAstar_module
 - 124: HXETRACKCMD

-Minor IDs that have been identified (unsure if all associated with errors?)
+Minor IDs that have been identified
 ------------------------------

-Hamilton.HxVectorDB:
+NB: Codes are once again in hexadecimal.
+I'm slightly unsure on some of these

+HxVectorDB:

 - 0: UnexpectedError
 - 1: InterfaceNotInitialized